 Individual therapy allows you to work in depth with a person trained and experienced in the art of helping.
 I have helped more than 1700 individuals in multiple capacities.

 Group therapy helps your learn how to improve your life while also improving interpersonal communication skills and social skills.
 It allows clients to learn how to express their issues and understand how your concerns come across to others.
 Group therapy is also beneficial because helping others teaches you how to structure your mind in positive and helpful ways that you can apply to your own needs and makes you feel good.

 In both modalities I help you practice living that results from choosing from a fuller life menu, unfettered by fear or limitations.

 Both modalities offer compassionate, engaged and insightful approaches.

 WHAT IS A SESSION LIKE?

-Your therapist will listen mindfully, non-judgmentally, and with empathy.
-Your therapist will provide comments as needed, reflecting back to you the patterns they notice, offering alternate ways to see the situations or concerns, and helping you figure out ways to empower yourself to change in your perception, approach or behaviors.
-You set the pace, your therapist will facilitate the process.
+I will listen mindfully, non-judgmentally, and with empathy.
+I will provide comments as needed, reflecting back to you the patterns I would notice, offering alternate ways to see the situations or concerns, and helping you figure out ways to empower yourself to change in your perception, approach or behaviors.
+You set the pace, I will facilitate the process.

 As your therapist, I might also give you "homework" to support your process or might lead you in mindfulness practice during the session.